mxmlnbln/osm-transit-extractor/documentation/README.md

 bicycle, canoe, detour, fitness_trail, foot, hiking, horse, inline_skates, mtb, nordic_walking, pipeline, piste, power, proposed, road, running, ski, historic, path, junction, tracks

-The program show a warning in logs when a value not in the white list and not in the black list is encountered.
+The program shows a warning in logs when a value not in the white list and not in the black list is encountered (note that the object is extracted).

 **Categorization of Stops**